ShuffledSeal/ShuffledSeal/README.md

-Just a CS student trying out new things.
-Interests include cyber security , web development and roguelite games.
+Just a CS grad trying out new things.
+Interests include cyber security , web development , roguelite games and ml.

 <!---
 ShuffledSeal/ShuffledSeal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.